YutaGoto/JumpKingPlus.github.io/_posts/2023-01-24-the-new-workshop.md

 ### New documentation
 {: #documentation }

-I've gained enough feedback by you guys over on the [Discord server](https://discord.gg/{{site.footer-links.discord}}) tell me and the others how the current JumpKingPlus documentation is kind of slim, misses details and can be wrong at times.
-Which sucks because I believe the documentation is at the point where a newbie wanting to create something for Jump King stops doing so because of it's complexity.
+I've gained enough feedback by you guys over on the [Discord server](https://discord.gg/{{site.footer-links.discord}}){:target="_blank"} tell me and the others how the current JumpKingPlus documentation is kind of slim, misses details and can be wrong at times.
+Which sucks because I believe the documentation is at the point where a newbie wanting to create something for Jump King stops because of it's complexity.

 That's why, in collaboration with Nexile, **the documentation is getting an overhaul**!

-The new documentation is not going to be hosted over on the JumpKingPlus site but somewhere rather more fitting; it's now part of Nexile's website!
+The new documentation is not going to be hosted over on the JumpKingPlus site but somewhere rather more fitting as a standalone website!

 <a href="https://teamnexile.github.io/jk-workshop-docs" target="_blank">Check out the new documentation <ion-icon name="open"></ion-icon></a>